cfech/argo-cd-example/README.md

 ## Updating App and keeping in sync ##
 - once configured argocd should monitor the git repo for updates and sync when necessary

+- push update and argo should pick it up and sync it to your cluster

 ## Kubernetes Commands ##
 - see contexts